Your cart is currently empty!

 I collect, I unmake, then I make.

 My family was in the memory business, as many families are, cherishing our every-year traditions and rituals.
-I came from a family of carers.
-A seamstress is a carer.
-A cook is a carer.
+I was raised by carers: dinner-makers, hostesses, gardeners, planners.
 I was a collector, an observer.
-I gathered the memories, the recipes, the quilt blocks of my life and took them with me as I grew up, stacking them and layering them, even deconstructing them, as I formed.
-Now I find myself as the one to give care and make memories, life moves in this repetitive way.
+I gathered my memories as quilt-blocks of my life and took them with me as I grew up, arranging them and layering them, even deconstructing them, as I formed.
+Now I find myself as the one to give care and establish family rituals, as one who is now in the memory business.
+Life moves in this repetitive way.

-Referencing the visual inspiration of an oft-repainted wall, quilting patterns, dish towels, correspondence, vessels, and other objects of the domestic realm, my work investigates the storied layers of a life deeply-lived.
+Referencing the visual inspiration of an oft-repainted wall, quilting patterns, dish towels, correspondence, vessels, and other objects of the domestic realm, my work investigates storytelling through the build up of material elements.
 Water, time, value, domestic labor, craft, memory keeping, storytelling, and community are additional themes that run through the work.